CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 MIPS allows the head to move 10-15 mm inside the helmet.
 This reduces harmful rotational motion that would otherwise be transferred to your brain and cause injuries.
 (Source)

 The movement is possible thanks to the inside construction.
-If you want to know more details, I recommend watching the following video.
+If you want more details, I recommend watching the following video.

 What is the difference between standard and MIPS helmets?

 The main difference is that the standard helmets without the MIPS do not have an inside ‘cage’ that can move during an impact.
-This means you may experience a higher strain level in your brain compared to the MIPS helmet.
-And, as we said before, higher strain levels may lead to brain injury.
+This means you may experience a higher brain strain level than the MIPS helmet.
+And as I said before, higher strain levels may lead to brain injury.

 Learn more about bicycle helmet safety technologies.